Jokex1/Jokex1/README.md

 - Python
 - Lua
 - VEGAS
-- Pixlr
 - Adobe After Effects

-For any inquries
+For any inquries ( Scripts which are previewed in some of my videos can be obtained my messaging me. )
-Discord: Jokex#8475
+Discord: " jokex "